BIRMINGHAM Hip Resurfacing

 Resurfacing FAQs

-Dr. Stewart will use an incision of between six and eight inches in length.
+- How long will my scar be?Dr. Stewart will use an incision of between six and eight inches in length.
 While some surgeons may use a slightly smaller incision, most will fall in that range.

-Most surgeons will tell you that after the first year, you can return to whatever physical activity you enjoyed before hip pain limited your mobility.
+- What are my physical limitations after surgery?Most surgeons will tell you that after the first year, you can return to whatever physical activity you enjoyed before hip pain limited your mobility.
 For instance, unlike total hip replacement, you will be able to return to jogging or singles tennis after your first year after surgery.
 During your first year, more conservative, low-impact activities like walking, swimming and bicycling are recommended for strengthening your femoral neck and the muscles around your resurfaced joint.

-Hip resurfacing is intended for young, active adults who are under 60 years of age and in need of a hip replacement.
+- Who is a Candidate for Hip Resurfacing?Hip resurfacing is intended for young, active adults who are under 60 years of age and in need of a hip replacement.
 Adults over 60 who are living non-sedentary lifestyles may also be considered for this procedure.
 However, this can only be further determined by a review of your bone quality.

-It is impossible to say how long your implant will last because so many factors play into the lifespan of an implant.
+- How long will the BIRMINGHAM HIP* Resurfacing implant last?It is impossible to say how long your implant will last because so many factors play into the lifespan of an implant.
 In the case of resurfacing, for instance, the metal-on-metal bearing surfaces of your new joint may extend its life longer than that of a traditional total hip replacement, but failure to comply with your physical rehabilitation regime may cause your implant to fail within months.
 A clinical study showed the BIRMINGHAM HIP* Resurfacing implant had a survivorship of 98.4-percent at the five-year mark, which is comparable with the survivorship of a traditional total hip replacement in the under-60 age group.